Front panel controls and indicators can appear in silver, modern, classic, or system style.

 |Note If the numeric control or indicator has a format of engineering or SI notation and does not have a complex representation, LabVIEW adds any necessary prefixes to the unit string to retain the floating-point representation.|

 By default, LabVIEW displays and stores numbers like a calculator.
 A numeric control or indicator displays up to six digits before automatically switching to exponential notation.
 You can configure the number of digits LabVIEW displays before switching to exponential notation by right-clicking the numeric object and selecting Display Format from the shortcut menu to display the Display Format page of the Numeric Properties dialog box.

 The precision you select affects only the display of the value.
 The internal accuracy still depends on the representation.

 Scroll bar controls, similar to slide controls, are numeric objects you can use to scroll data.
 The scroll bar controls include vertical and horizontal scroll bars.
-Change the value of a scroll bar by using the Operating tool to click or drag the square scroll box to a new position, by clicking the increment and decrement arrows, or by clicking the spaces between the scroll box and the arrows.
+You can change the value of a scrollbar by dragging the square scroll box, scrolling the mouse wheel, clicking the increment and decrement arrows, or clicking empty space in the scrollbar.

 A color box displays a color that corresponds to a specified value.
 For example, you can use color boxes to indicate different conditions, such as out-of-range values.
 The color value is expressed as a hexadecimal number with the form RRGGBB.
 The first two digits control the red color value.
 The second two digits control the green color value.
 The last two digits control the blue color value.